DPDK/dpdk/doc/guides/nics/dpaa.rst

   In case the application is configured to use lesser number of queues than configured above, it might result in packet loss (because of distribution).

+- ``DPAA_PUSH_QUEUES_NUMBER`` (default 4)

+  This defines the number of High performance queues to be used for ethdev Rx.
+  These queues use one private HW portal per queue configured, so they are limited in the system.
+The first configured ethdev queues will be automatically be assigned from the these high perf PUSH queues.
+Any queue configuration beyond that will be standard Rx queues.
+The application can choose to change their number if HW portals are limited.
+  The valid values are from '0' to '4'.
+The valuse shall be set to '0' if the application want to use eventdev with DPAA device.

 Driver compilation and testing
 ------------------------------